Facts and Myths on How to Build Your Immune System

 When it comes to probiotics, it’s important to note that not all yogurt4 contains probiotics.
 Some yogurts will be labeled and offer billions of good bacteria in a serving — yet this isn’t the case with all of them.
 When you go yogurt shopping, make sure to read your labels so you can know exactly what you’re purchasing.

 No matter which way you look at it, chronic stress5 is never a healthy thing — especially when it comes to how to build your immune system.
+Whether you realize it or not, stress and gut microbiome are also closely related and can have a negative effect on your stomach as well.
 The stress hormone known as cortisol can disrupt how effective your immune system is.
 It does this by altering the way your white blood cells, or defense cells, react to infection.
 A good strategy to keep your strength and inner peace is to come up with effective ways to manage your stress.
 These stress reduction tools vary from person to person, so we suggest doing some digging to see what works best for you.
 Meditation and mindfulness have repeatedly been shown to reduce stress, as has mellow exercise like walking or yoga.
 You can also write in a journal or draw a bubble bath.
 If it’s work that’s getting you stressed out, make a to-do list or talk to your boss about taking on less work, if possible.
+Reducing stress in your life can also help improve digestion naturally if that is the source of your issue.
 If it’s relationship stress, speak with your family members and friends about how you feel.
 All of these things will help keep you less stressed and leave you feeling happier and healthier.

 When we discuss stress6, it’s important to acknowledge that minor stress is a part of everyday life.
 Minimal amounts of stress are not going to make you get ill or make you succumb to viruses and disease.
 Chronic stress is what we want to be careful of.
 Chronic stress can also lead to things like depression or substance abuse, both of which can be seen as a link to a decrease in immune system strength.
 With stress, a good rule of thumb is to remember that it’s okay to have it — you just want to be aware of how much you have.

-A healthy, balanced diet7 with plenty of fruits and vegetables is one of the best natural ways to boost your immune system.
-Wholesome foods ensure you’re getting enough essential nutrients, too, like zinc and vitamin D. Go for leafy greens and berries and avoid sugars and trans fats.
+A healthy, balanced diet7 with plenty of fruits and cruciferous vegetables is one of the best natural ways to boost your immune system.
+Wholesome foods ensure you’re getting enough essential nutrients, too, like zinc and vitamin D. Go for leafy greens and berries and avoid sugars and trans fats when working towards a balanced diet.
 To support your immunity, you want your diet to be an adequate mix of proteins, fibers, vitamins, and minerals.
-Enjoy almonds for vitamin E, bell peppers for vitamin C, and broccoli and citrus fruits for antioxidants.
+Enjoy almonds for vitamin E, bell peppers for vitamin C, and broccoli and citrus fruits for an antioxidant boost to your diet.
 You can even treat your body to a delicious immune boosting smoothie on a weekly or daily basis.
 Don’t forget the garlic8 — which research shows can reduce the risk of becoming sick and staying ill.
 Sweet potatoes9 are another good one to add to the grocery list, as they’re filled with beta-carotene and vitamin-A to give your immune system a boost.
+Try practicing mindful eating and fueling your body with fruits and cruciferous vegetables.
 Also, on the side of the spectrum, research shows that alcohol10 can weaken your body’s immune response to the flu and sickness.
 If you don’t want to cut it out entirely, it’s important to practice moderation when you drink.
+By following a healthy diet, you'll be able to support your overall immune health while also fighting off infection, inflammation, and illness.

 With so many good facts surrounding what food can do for the immune system, there’s sure to be some myths, too.
 The myth that fresh fruits and vegetables are better than canned or frozen fruit at strengthening the immune system isn’t quite true.
 Although some may think fresh produce tastes better, canned and frozen produce is typically collected at the peak of ripeness to lock in its nutrients.
 And the easy thing about frozen or canned veggies and fruit is that it’s convenient and available.
 It’s better to keep some on hand to maintain a healthy diet, rather than risk running out of the fresh stuff and foregoing it altogether.
 It’s also important to note that though herbal supplements11 like echinacea and elderberry can offer immune support, they can work differently for some people — like those with autoimmune diseases — and should not be seen as a cure-all.